tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - here, they report that patients with low melanoma neoantigen burdens who did respond to ICIs had tumors with higher expression of pigmentation-related genes
  - **expansion of peripheral CD8<sup>+</sup> T cell populations specific for melanocyte antigens observed only in patients who responded to anti-PD-1 therapy, so ICI can promote breakdown of tolerance towards tumor-lineage self-antigens**
  - **mouse model of poorly immunogenic melanomas: skew epitope recognition toward wild type melanocyte antigens associated with improved anti-PD-1 efficacy (can introduce neoantigens with UVB radiation mutagenesis), and got long term protection against engrafted melanomas not sharing neoantigens**
+# Evaluating T-cell cross-reactivity between tumors and immune-related adverse events with TCR sequencing: pitfalls in interpretations of functional relevance
+## Abstract
+ - shared T cell clones between tumor and irAE evidence for crossreactivity **(or shared antigens)** underlying irAEs
+## Introduction
+ - correlation in response rate and irAE development also consistent with crossreactivity hypothesis
+ - **crossreactivity here is shared antigen between tumor and self I believe**
+## Discussion
+ - large number and circulating nature of T cells predispose studies to false positives
 # Expression of MHC class II in T cells is associated with increased HIV-1 expression
  - CD4 primary HIV-1 infection receptor, expressed on T cells, monocytes, macrophages, DCs
  - MHC class II molecules undetectable on resting T cells, expressed highly on activated T cells, unclear function (vs. clear antigen presentation function on APCs to CD4<sup>+</sup> T cells), perhaps also antigen presentation